ray-project/ray/doc/source/train/user_guide.rst

 Ray Train provides an interface to fetch intermediate results and callbacks to process/log your intermediate results (the values passed into ``train.report(...)``).

-Ray Train contains built-in callbacks for popular tracking frameworks, or you can implement your own callback via the ``TrainCallback`` interface.
+Ray Train contains built-in callbacks for popular tracking frameworks, or you can implement your own callback via the ``TrainingCallback`` interface.

 .. _train-builtin-callbacks: